avx/boot0/README.md

-# boot0
-Bootloader for STM32 with LZMA decompression into RAM
+# Bootloader for STM32 with LZMA decompression into RAM

-stage2.img is binary image which fill be uncompressed into RAM.
+stage2.img is binary image which will be uncompressed into RAM.

 main.h defines the address where image will be uncompressed to (APP_START_ADDRESS).